-- where the service provider or any related legal person is a market maker or liquidity provider in the financial instruments of the issuer - where the service provider or any related legal person has been lead manager or co-lead manager over the previous 12 months of any publicly disclosed offer of financial instruments of the issuer - where the service provider or any related legal person is party to any other agreement with the issuer relating to the provision of investment banking services, provided that this would not entail the disclosure of any confidential commercial information and that the agreement has been in effect over the previous 12 months or has given rise during the same period to the payment of a compensation or to the promise to get a compensation paid - where the service provider or any related legal person is party to an agreement with the issuer relating to the production of the recommendation - Regarding natural or legal persons working for the service provider, under a contract of employment or otherwise, and who were involved in preparing the recommendation, it must be disclosed whether the remuneration of such persons is tied to investment banking transactions performed by service provider or any related legal person.
+- where the investment service provider or any related legal person is a market maker or liquidity provider that has signed a liquidity agreement in respect of the financial instruments of the issuer - where the investment service provider or any related legal person has been lead manager or co-lead manager over the previous 12 months of any publicly disclosed offer of financial instruments of the issuer - where the investment service provider or any related legal person is party to any other agreement with the issuer relating to the provision of investment banking services (Financial and Monetary Code, art.
+L 321-1 of the) or any other ancillary services (Financial and Monetary Code, art.
+321-2), provided that this would not entail the disclosure of any confidential commercial information and that the agreement has been in effect over the previous 12 months or has given rise during the same period to the payment of a compensation or to the promise to get a compensation paid. - where the investment service provider and the issuer are party to an agreement whereby the former supplies the latter with a service relating to the production and dissemination of investment research - Regarding natural or legal persons working for the service provider, under a contract of employment or otherwise, and who were involved in preparing the recommendation, it must be disclosed whether the remuneration of such persons is tied to investment banking transactions performed by service provider or any related legal person.